robispan/Delivery-note/README.md

 # Delivery Note
 - Electron desktop app for making delivery notes with autocomplete Client / Product fields.
-- Input fields are automatically filled in when Client / Tool name or code is selected.
+- Input fields are automatically filled in when Client / Product name or code is selected.
 - Twitter Typeahead is used for rendering suggestions.
-- Local JSON file that stores client/tool data is automatically generated in the operating system application data directory (see: https://www.npmjs.com/package/electron-json-storage).
+- Local JSON file that stores client/product data is automatically generated in the operating system application data directory (see: https://www.npmjs.com/package/electron-json-storage).

 ## Instructions